watir/watirbook/link.md

 Let's take a closer look at one element.
 I think you will use links the most, so it would be just fair to start there.

-Usually, you can recognize a link on a web page because it's text is underlined:
+Usually, you can recognize a link on a web page because its text is underlined:

     Programming Ruby: The Pragmatic Programmers' Guide, Second Edition